-- March 2012 with the intention of reducing the levels of governmental guidance.
-The document does not contain specific waste policies; these are published in a revised national Waste Management Plan for England (see below).
+The National Planning Policy Framework (the NPPF) was published on 27 March 2012 with the intention of reducing the levels of governmental guidance.
+The document does not contain specific waste policies; these are published in a revised National Waste Management Plan for England (see below).
 The NPPF rescinded all Planning Policy Guidance and Statements with the exception of PPS10 (Planning for Sustainable Waste Management), replacing them with broader guidance on issues that a Local Plan should cover, and that Local Authorities should undertake, and which are addressed through the MWLP policies.
-The principal guidance relating to Flood Risk and Minerals Development was subsequently transposed into the suite of national Planning Practice Guidance, published by the Department for Communities and Local Government, and which remains relevant to the Plan. - The National Planning Policy for Waste (NPPW), replacing Planning Policy Statement 10 (PPS10), was published in October 2014.
+The principal guidance relating to Flood Risk and Minerals Development was subsequently transposed into the suite of national Planning Practice Guidance, published by the Department for Communities and Local Government, and which remains relevant to the MWLP.

+- The National Planning Policy for Waste (NPPW), replacing Planning Policy Statement 10 (PPS10), was published in October 2014.
 NPPW provides a simplified statement, focusing on the responsibilities of planning authorities to prepare evidence-based assessment of the need for waste management facilities and sites.
 It is supported by Planning Practice Guidance on waste, which defines the scope of the planning authority's obligations with regard to waste.
 It also includes a detailed list of criteria that should be considered when undertaking SA of a waste plan, and that are addressed by the Sustainability Objectives used in this assessment. - The Waste Management Plan for England (2013) supersedes the Waste Strategy 2007, which was the previous waste management plan for England.
-It meets the requirements in Article 28 of the revised Waste Framework Directive, which are broader than the requirements of Article 7 in the preceding WFD.
-This Plan provides an overview of waste management in England and the requirements of waste management going forward to meet the requirements of the WFD. - The National Policy Statement on Waste Water (2012) meets the government's obligation under various EU Directives to protect water quality and reduce waste, while at the same time dealing with the consequences of population growth and ensuring drains and sewers can cope with increasingly peaky flows that are expected to occur as a result of climate change and increasing urbanisation. - Planning Practice Guidance (2014) Minerals supersedes, but largely reproduces, the content of the earlier Minerals Planning Statements and Guidance.
+It meets the requirements in Article 28 of the revised Waste Framework Directive (WFD), which are broader than the requirements of Article 7 in the previous WFD.
+This Waste Management Plan provides an overview of waste management in England and its future requirements, in order to meet the requirements of the WFD. - The National Policy Statement on Waste Water (2012) meets the government's obligation under various EU Directives to protect water quality and reduce waste, while at the same time dealing with the consequences of population growth and ensuring that drains and sewers can cope with increasingly peaky flows that are expected to occur as a result of climate change and increasing urbanisation. - Planning Practice Guidance (2014) Minerals supersedes, but largely reproduces, the content of the earlier Minerals Planning Statements and Guidance, as well as the Technical Guidance that accompanied the NPPF when it was published.
 It covers minerals safeguarding, steady supply of minerals, site selection, environmental impacts of mineral extraction and restoration of sites.

-2.1.6 At the local level:
+2.6 At the local level:

-• The Local Aggregates Assessments 2013, 2014 and 2015 (prepared jointly with the Lake District National Park), address the requirement for each mineral planning authority to assess the balance between the demand for and supply of aggregates, and how any shortages are being addressed.
-The national policy criteria are that a minimum 7-year landbank should be maintained for primary land-won sand and gravel and a 10-year one for crushed rock.
+• The Local Aggregates Assessments 2013, 2014, 2015 and 2016 (prepared jointly with the Lake District National Park), address the requirement for each mineral planning authority to assess the balance between the demand for and supply of aggregates, and how any

-- The Cumbria Waste Needs Assessments 2014 and 2015, identify whether there are any gaps in the amount of capacity needed to manage locallyarising controlled wastes, both now and over the Plan period, taking account of how management priorities will evolve over time, also identifying future capacity requirements. - The Four-Pronged Attack: Cumbria Strategic Economic Plan 2014-2024, prepared by the Local Economic Partnership identifies four key priority areas for regenerating the county's economy, with particular emphasis on improved recent GVA growth that has lagged behind the national average.
+- shortages are being addressed.
+The national policy criteria are that a minimum 7-year landbank should be maintained for primary land-won sand and gravel and a 10-year landbank for crushed rock. - The Cumbria Waste Needs Assessments 2014 and 2015, identify whether there are any gaps in the amount of capacity needed to manage locallyarising controlled wastes, both now and over the Plan period, taking account of how management priorities will evolve over time, and also identifying future capacity requirements. - The Four-Pronged Attack: Cumbria Strategic Economic Plan 2014-2024, prepared by the Local Enterprise Partnership, identifies four key priority areas for regenerating the county's economy, with particular emphasis on improved recent Gross Value Added (GVA) growth that has lagged behind the national average.

-• District Local Plans
+District Local Plans